atom-minimap/minimap/Readme.md

 * `ctrl-k ctrl-m`: Toggles the minimap without the logs.
 * `ctrl-k ctrl-d`: Toggles the minimap with the logs.
-* `ctrl-k ctrl-s`: Toggles the minimap plugins quick access dropdown.
+* `ctrl-k ctrl-s`: Toggles the minimap plugins quick settings dropdown.

 Customizing Key Bindings: